ajitsxro/hiva-ijca/baseline/README.md

 # Navigate to the baseline directory
 cd baseline

-# Run the finetuning script
+# Run the finetuning script for baseline
 source run_squad.sh

+# To run the finetuning script on distilbert with out technique
+USE_MITR_MODEL=1 source run_squad.sh
 ```

 ## Results